-Federal Court decisions say that Social Security must have a complete case file before they can deny a person's disability claim.
-For example, in a case where a person had high blood pressure, headaches and was hospitalized for hypertensive crisis, Social Security did not get expert guidance regarding the extent of her residual functional capacity.
+Federal Court decisions say that Social Security must have a complete case file before they can deny a person’s disability claim.
+For example, in a case where a person had high blood pressure, Social Security did not get expert guidance regarding the extent of her residual functional capacity.
 That case was sent back to Social Security for another review, and Vocational Expert Testimony.

 Review of the case by the Federal Court can result in an award of benefits, or a remand to Social Security for a review of the case.

 Social Security has rules regarding service of legal process in lawsuits involving judicial review of Agency final decisions on claims for benefits under Titles II, VIII, and/or XVI of the Social Security Act.
 Under the new rules, summonses and complaints in these types of cases should be mailed directly to the office in SSA’s Office of the General Counsel (OGC) that is responsible for the processing and handling of litigation in the particular jurisdiction in which the complaint has been filed.
 For U.S. District Court–Connecticut: Office of the Regional Chief Counsel,

 Boston (Region I), and U.S. District Court–Massachusetts: Office of the Regional Chief

 Counsel, Boston (Region I) Complaints are served on:

 Office of the Regional Chief Counsel, Region I